 Shanti Sound offers regular Therapeutic Soundbaths for many organisations and activities- including Yoga Centres and Retreats, Arts Organisations, Disability Services, Staff Wellbeing days and monthly soundbaths at Port Noarlunga Arts Centre- open to general public.

 Since the conception of Shanti Sound, successful events have included the 'Sounding the Chakras' and 'Sound for Wellbeing' courses and workshops, children's 'Shanti Kids' workshops, Contemporary Kirtan evenings with the Shanti Sound Collective, and one to one personal Shanti Sound consultations and Soundbaths.

 Sessions can be tailored for groups or individuals to assist with connect with the voice, releasing fears around singing, gaining confidence using the voice, or simply being guided into relaxation.

-Michelle also performs regularly with her husband in ‘The Wandering Minstrels’ both in Adelaide and interstate.
-Some highlights for the duo have been a touring NSW in 2012 and 2013, and also performing on the iconic railway journeys aboard 'The Ghan' in 2012 and the 'Indian Pacific' in 2011.
-They have an EP ‘Intimate Universal Encounter’ and are working on creating a new album. www.wanderingminstrels.com.au
+Michelle performs regularly with her husband James Byrne (creator of Cosmic Tone Instruments) in their duo ‘Imijri' both in Adelaide and interstate.
+Known as The Wandering Minstrels from 2008-2015, some highlights for the duo have been touring to NSW in 2012, 2013 and 2014, and also performing on the iconic railway journeys aboard 'The Ghan' in 2012 and the 'Indian Pacific' in 2011.
+They have an EP ‘Intimate Universal Encounter’ and are currently creating a new album under the new name Imijri. www.imijri.com

 Michelle holds a Diploma of Music and has studied Music (majoring in Voice) at Adelaide University Conservatorium of Music and at TAFE SA.
 She has performed in working bands since 1998 and toured both in Australia and the UK with various musical projects.